Jiteshiyu/FormCheck/README.md

-# Form Validation Project
+# Formguard

 ## Overview

-The Form Validation Project is a web application that demonstrates user registration functionality with client-side validation.
+The Formguard Project is a web application that demonstrates user registration functionality with client-side validation.
 This project allows users to sign up by entering their username, email, password, and confirming their password.
 It includes real-time validation feedback to enhance user experience.

 ## Features